gatsbyjs/gatsby/docs/contributing/docs-contributions/how-to-write-a-tutorial.md

     code example

-//See this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) on how to format code examples
+See this [Markdown Cheatsheet](https://github.com/adam-p/markdown-here/wiki/Markdown-Cheatsheet#code) on how to format code examples

 ## Step 2